Feb 6, 2018

 Favorite Quote: “Girls just wanna have fun.”

 Lola Glass has a lot on her plate.
 She’s spray painted murals in Coney Island, at the Bushwick Collective, and at Art Basel in Miami.
 She’s also currently collaborating with Unfamous and Brooklyn Cloth to design t-shirts.
-Oh, and she’s nine.
+Have I mentioned she’s only nine?
 This accomplished pre-teen would rather be recognized for her work than her age—and rightfully so.
 Lola’s murals are seriously impressive, bringing whimsical, doodle-like figures to the walls of Brooklyn and beyond.
-With her talent, focus and ambition, and a passionate group of supporters, it’s only a matter of time before Lola is a household name.
+With her talent, focus, ambition, and a passionate group of supporters, it’s only a matter of time before Lola is a household name.

 What is your earliest memory associated with what you do now?